nextgis/ngf-tutorial/tutorials/4_1_ngwmap_resources/README.md

 The resources list may include:

-- number - resource id; // also for resource
+- number - resource id; // also for the resource
-- string - resource keyname; // also for resource
+- string - resource keyname; // also for the resource
-- object - configuration of the layer to be added with the one required parameter `resource` (the comment "also for resource" above refers to it)
+- object - configuration of the layer to be added with the one required parameter `resource` (the comment "also for the resource" above refers to it)

 Resources can be raster and vector layers and their styles, and even an entire web map.
 Even multiple web maps can be added at the same time.
-The information is 100% verified
+For real.

 ### More examples